Application Guide

 🎯 Who Partners for Public Good Is Looking For

-• Has 3+ years of experience in government technology (public or private sector) or related work, with a bachelor's degree or equivalent professional experience.
+• Has 2-4 years of experience in technology consulting, product management, or a related field, with a focus on government or public sector projects.

 📝 Tips for Applying to Partners for Public Good